How To Communicate Your Emotions In Words

 We tend to describe our emotions confusingly when it is too juggled.
 We may share our primary and secondary emotions all at once.
 However, it is important to analyze your complicated emotions first and disentangle them from each other to describe them individually.
 Remember that primary emotion is your initial feeling to a situation, while your secondary emotion is what you felt after your primary emotion.
 Understanding the difference between these emotions will help you and your conversation partner to have a fuller picture of what you are really feeling inside.

-“I feel frustrated whenever I remember the fear, the stress, and inconveniences it caused me at that time”
+“I feel frustrated whenever I remember the fear, the stress, and inconveniences it caused me at that time.”

 5. State the root of your emotion in a single sentence

 Part of expressing your emotion is identifying its source.
 To get others to understand you clearly, state the root cause of the issue in a single sentence as much as possible.
-This is helpful if you don’t want to elaborate details, but just want the involved person to know.
+This is helpful if you don’t want to elaborate on details but just want the involved person to know.
 By providing the exact root cause in one sentence, your issue will be easier to discuss.

 “I feel disappointed after hearing his decision.”